-One of the biggest investments of opening a new restaurant is the kitchen.
-A commercial kitchen needs industrial grade equipment that will withstand a busy restaurant schedule.
+One of the biggest investments in opening a new restaurant is the kitchen.
+A commercial kitchen needs industrial-grade equipment that will withstand a busy restaurant schedule.
 The design and layout of a restaurant kitchen should allow food to flow seamlessly from the prep area to the line.
 Sometimes a new restaurant has a fabulous location, but a small kitchen space, and you have to adapt your plans accordingly.

 The kitchen is the heart of your restaurant, where your menu comes to life.
-It’s where food is prepared, cooked and plated.
-It is also where the dirty dishes are brought, where food is stored and where all your utensils, dishes and cooking equipment are housed.
+It’s where food is prepared, cooked, and plated.
+It is also where the dirty dishes are brought, where food is stored and where all your utensils, dishes, and cooking equipment are housed.
 Unlike home, where it’s just you and your family, a restaurant kitchen has dozens of people in and out of it on any given shift, so it’s important to be organized.
-A place for everything and everything in its place.
+There's a place for everything and everything in its place.
 It not only saves time during the busy rushes, but it also helps keep the kitchen.

-Certain pieces of restaurant equipment are ideal for either leasing, because they have a short lifespan, or buying used because they have a long lifespan.
-Ice machines are ideal for a lease because they often don’t last more than a few years and once they break are expensive to repair.
-A commercial oven, as noted above, is ideal for buying used, because they last so long and fixing them is worth the investment.
+Certain pieces of restaurant equipment are ideal for either leasing because they have a short lifespan or buying used because they have a long lifespan.
+Ice machines are ideal for a lease because they often don’t last more than a few years, and once they break are expensive to repair.
+A commercial oven, as noted above, is ideal to buy used because it can last a long time.

 The kitchen is the heart of any restaurant.
-Without a functional commercial kitchen, restaurant owners would be hard pressed to provide excellent food in a timely manner for customers.
-Choosing the right equipment before you open is important, as it will impact your startup budget; restaurant owners should carefully weigh the pros and cons of used, leased and new equipment.
-Keeping the kitchen stations well stocked, clean and organized is essential to the successful day-to-day operations.
+Without a functional commercial kitchen, restaurant owners would be hard-pressed to provide excellent food in a timely manner for customers.
+Choosing the right equipment before you open is important, as it will impact your startup budget; restaurant owners should carefully weigh the pros and cons of used, leased, and new equipment.
+Keeping the kitchen stations well-stocked, clean, and organized is essential to successful day-to-day operations.
 Clear communication between management and staff can help operations run smoothly both in the kitchen and the dining room.